Zarushura/Godot/README.md

 # Waiting for Godot

-Test builds of applications from Godot 3.2.2.
+Various test builds from Godot 3.2.2.

 Each program is in a different folder.